 Did You Know?
 POMC is actually short for "proopiomelanocortin," and is a large protein that is broken up into several smaller proteins that have biological activity.
 The smaller proteins generated from POMC control, among other things, distribution of pigment to the hair and skin cells, appetite, and energy expenditure.

 CLINICAL TOOLS

 These clinical genetic tools can inform clinical decisions and diagnoses.
 These tools do not predict increased risk for disease.

 Alanine Aminotransferase Activity (GPT)

-Macho Milo's baseline ALT level is likely to be Normal
+Miss Mabel's baseline ALT level may be Low Normal